 7.2.2.3 For the drying of the shaft masonry protected by lining, the following procedure is applicable.
 When the drying temperatures are as per 7.2.2.2, the rise being effected within a further 12 days in the case of unventilated intermediate space and within a further 10 days in the case of ventilated intermediate space.
 Within a further 4 days the drying temperature should then be raised to 200 °C.

-7.2.2.4 If the provided service temperature is higher than the temperature used for drying, then, after drying, the gas temperature should be increased uniformly by 25 °C per 24 hour till the service temperature is obtained.
+7.2.2.4 If the provided service temperature is higher than the temperature used for drying, then, after drying, the gas temperature should be increased uniformly by 25 °C per 24 h till the service temperature is obtained.

-7.2.2.5 If the commissioning is done after sufficient natural drying, the temperature of the gas should be raised at the rate of 25 °C/24 hours till the service temperature is reached.
+7.2.2.5 If the commissioning is done after sufficient natural drying, the temperature of the gas should be raised at the rate of 25 °C/24 h till the service temperature is reached.

 7.2.2.6 If the commissioning does not immediately follow the finishing of the constructions, measures shall be taken to protect the chimney against the weather.